dyvasey/dyvasey.github.io/cv.md

 2012        Charles W. Cole Scholarship (Amherst College)

 ### **Invited Talks** ###
+Vasey, D.A., 2024, Rift-inversion orogens: The interface of plate-boundary and intraplate deformation.
+University of Massachusetts Amherst Department of Earth, Geographic, and Climate Sciences Guest Lecture Series.

 Vasey, D.A., 2024, Building continental lithosphere in convergent margins via basin closure and tectonic accretion: Insights from the Greater Caucasus Mountains.
 University of Wyoming Department of Geology & Geophysics Distinguished Lecture Series.

 Vasey, D.A., 2022, Formation of the Greater Caucasus Mountains by ocean closure and collision of the Arabian/Eurasian tectonic plates.
 American Research Institute of the South Caucasus Online Event Series.